Skip to main content

 useCoreBaseEntity: booleanBy default, entity classes do not extend a base class.
 If this option is set to true, entity classes that do not extend another will be set to use the BaseEntity class in @mikro-orm/core.
 When combined with the customBaseEntityName option, effectively, only the generated base class will use the core's BaseEntity class.

 onInitialMetadata: MetadataProcessorA function can be provided to do processing of the initially collected metadata collection.
-Triggered after checking for tables and columns affected by skipping, but before base class generation, ManyToMany relation detection, and bi-directional relation detections.
-This hook is the appropriate place to add virtual and embeddable entities, and any owning sides of OneToOne or ManyToOne references.
+Triggered after checking for tables and columns affected by skipping, but before anything else, including base class generation, ManyToMany relation detection, wrapping references and bi-directional relation detections.
+This hook is the appropriate place to add virtual and embeddable entities, any owning sides of OneToOne or ManyToOne references and wrapped lazy references.
 The generator can then figure out the inverse side and/or if any ManyToMany relations are affected.
 The function may return a promise, in which case, the promise will be awaited before moving on.

 onProcessedMetadata: MetadataProcessorA function can be provided to do processing of the final metadata collection.
-Triggered after base class generation, ManyToMany relation detection, and bi-directional relation detection, just before outputting the metadata into files.
-This is the appropriate place for changes that need to be universally applied, including to ManyToMany and inverse side relation properties.
+Triggered after base class generation, ManyToMany relation detection, wrapping references and bi-directional relation detection, just before outputting the metadata into files.
+This is the appropriate place for changes that need to be universally applied, including to ManyToMany and inverse side relation properties, or to opt out of specific wrapped references and base classes.
 The function may return a promise, in which case, the promise will be awaited before moving on.

 Example configuration: